IsaacScript/isaacscript/docs/example-mod.md

 Some enemies, like Stonies, are supposed to be invincible, so it would be a bug in our mod if the poison effect applied to them.
 So, we have to find a way to detect invincible enemies.

-By looking through [the API docs](https://wofsauge.github.io/IsaacDocs/), we eventually find that there is `IsVulnerableEnemy()` method.
+By looking through [the API docs](https://wofsauge.github.io/IsaacDocs/), we eventually find that there is a `IsVulnerableEnemy()` method.
 This sounds like what we need.

 Furthermore, we want the random chance for the Green Candle to work to be around 1 in 500.
 We can accomplish that with the `math.random()` function.